Society For Family Health Gets ISO Certification

 The ISO 9001:2015 is an international standard devoted to Quality Management Systems (QMS).
 It outlines a framework for improving quality for any organisation looking to efficiently provide customer-centric products and services.

-Speaking during the certification ceremony in Abuja, SFH Managing Director, Dr. Omokhudu Idogho, said getting the ISO certification is a worthy confirmation of the meticulous work that the organisation have put into quality assurance over the years.
+Speaking during the certification ceremony, on Wednesday in Abuja, SFH managing director, Dr Omokhudu Idogho, said getting the ISO certification is a worthy confirmation of the meticulous work that the organisation have put into quality assurance over the years.

 Idogho noted that the SFH has been in the Nigerian Healthcare market for 35 years and have worked hard to gain the confidence of its communities and customers by remaining steadfast and uncompromising in the quality of its service delivery.